hserv/household_id_shortener/README.md

 If the script detects the lxml module, it will make use of it in order to process the xml at a faster pace.

-If there is an interest in using lxml, itcould be installed using the follwing from the commandline assuming you have permissions to do so:
+If there is an interest in using lxml, it could be installed using the following from the commandline assuming you have permissions to do so:

 pip install lxml